kenzasam/hybridmicrofluidics/quick_start_package/README.md

 This program is released under license GNU GPL v3.

 All Python dependencies were written by Guy Soffer (GSOF_ArduBridge) <br>
-ArduBridge, protocol file and ChipViewer are part of the [GSOF_ArduBridge package](), and were edited by Kenza Samlali <br>
+ArduBridge, protocol file and ChipViewer are part of the [GSOF_ArduBridge package](), and were edited by Kenza Samlali.
-GUI was written by Kenza Samlali, inspired by Laura Leclerc's LL_GUI. <br>
+GUI was written by Kenza Samlali, inspired by Laura Leclerc's LL_GUI.
-Syringe pump integration was written by Kenza Samlali. <br>
+Syringe pump integration was written by Kenza Samlali.
 Syringe pump python dependencies are not published here, and can be found [here](https://github.com/psyfood/pyqmix), under GPL v3.
-The Cetoni QmixSDK with Pump DLL library can be acquired through CETONI. <br>
+The Cetoni QmixSDK with Pump DLL library can be acquired through CETONI.

 ## 1. About the content
-ArduBridge.py: The main python file. <br>
+* ArduBridge.py: The main python file.
-Protocol.py: User dependent file.
+* Protocol.py: User dependent file.
 This file contains specific sequences of electrode actuation, functions and code that is related to one specific user or chip.
-It also includes a syringe pump class. <br>
+It also includes a syringe pump class.
-wxChipViewer.bat and .cfg: The ChipViewer is a graphical user interface that shows electrode actuation on a map, and allows users to turn single electrodes on and off.<br>
+* wxChipViewer.bat and .cfg: The ChipViewer is a graphical user interface that shows electrode actuation on a map, and allows users to turn single electrodes on and off.
-Hybrid_GUI: A graphical user interface for operating a single-cell encapsulating hybrid microfluidic device. <br>
+* Hybrid_GUI: A graphical user interface for operating a single-cell encapsulating hybrid microfluidic device.

 ## 2. User Guide